chipmuenk/pyfda/README.md

 ### Release 0.1

 The following features are still missing for the first release.
-* Issue #8 (pyFDA doesn't shut down properly) is fixed in v0.1rc1
 * **scipy 0.16 SOS features**: implemented for filter design and frequency domain representation, time domain (sosfilt) is still missing
-* pyQt5 compatibility has become a must since it has become the default version in Anaconda and WinPython

 ### Release 0.2
 * **myHDL support**